 - Create or edit a DWORD key called "Max optimizer threads", with a value set to the number of optimizers that you wish to run concurrently.

-Now launch the NXPowerLite for File Servers dashboard and resume or start the run as appropriate.
+Now launch the NXPowerLite for File Servers dashboard and resume and restart the run*.
+The service must be restarted and the run restarted before the number of optimizers is set.

 Viewing the concurrently-running optimizers